starrovoyt/actor_critic/README.md

 # Actor critic algorithm

-Here you can find my experiments with actor-critic algorithm in different gym environments and their comparison.
+Here, you can find my experiments with the actor-critic algorithm in different Gym environments and a comparison of their results.